jorgeandrespadilla/rmp-ai-assistant/README.md

 # AI Rate My Professor

 This project is a Rate My Professor AI Assistant that can understand and respond to complex queries about professors and courses.
-This app was built using Next.js, TypeScript, Python, Firebase, OpenAI and Pinecone.
+This app was built using Next.js, TypeScript, Python, PostgreSQL, OpenAI and Pinecone.

 ## Getting Started